paulbiit/heroku-architecture-certification-slack-bot/README.md

     bin/setup

 This command will check your system for necessary dependencies, and guide you on how to install any missing.
-Re-run the command until you see “You're good to go!”
+Re-run the command until you see “You're good to go go go!”

 To run the tests: